Chapter 61. School Districts

 §61.1051.
 Reporting Child Abuse and Neglect.

-(a) The board of trustees of a school district shall establish and annually review policies for reporting child abuse and neglect.
+(a) The board of trustees of a school district or governing body of an open-enrollment charter school shall adopt and annually review policies for reporting child abuse and neglect.
 The policies shall follow the requirements outlined in the Family Code, Chapter 261.